 As with any medicinal uses, check with a health care provider before using.
 A good herbalist can advise you on how to use Borage properly.
 I highly recommend learning how to use herbs medicinally with the Herbal Academy!

 It should be noted that the Borage plant contains elements that can damage the liver.
 This is not common because most people aren’t using Borage in their daily diet.
 But again, something to research before using it.
 Check out Web MD’s information on Borage.

 How to Grow Borage – What You Need to Know Before You Get Started

 Borage is an annual herb that prefers the warmer seasons.
 You’ll want to sow your Borage seeds after the last frost; the soil should be warm.
 Borage does not transplant easily so it is better to start it where you want it to end up.
 You can plant Borage in a pot but make sure to give it plenty of room from the get-go (remember transplanting is nearly impossible).
 It also self-seeds and is considered easy to grow.

 You’ll want to choose a area in your garden that gets full sun, at least part of the day.
 Borage will grow in partial shade but it prefers the sunlight.
 Borage does well in poor soils; in fact it loves sandy soils.
 While Borage loves a regular watering, be careful not to over-water.
 Borage can handle drought conditions.

 As for harvesting your lovely blue flowers.
 I prefer to pull when the flowers are open but not faded.
 But I have heard a few people say that you should pull the flowers before the open to retain full potency and color.
 So dabble and see what you like best.

 It is best to start your Borage from seeds, I get my Borage seeds from Seeds Now!

-I know you’re going to love Borage in your garden, and the bees will thank you too!
+I know you’re going to love growing Borage in your garden, and the bees will thank you too!